remko/waforth/src/waforthc/README.md

 ## Future work

 Currently, all the compiler does is combine the modules generated by WAForth into a single module.
-It should be easy to do some post-processing on the resulting module for optimizing the result:
+It should be easy to do some post-processing on the resulting module to optimize the result:

 - Compiled words use indirect calls to call other words.
 This causes significant execution overhead.
 Since in the resulting binary, all words are in the same WebAssembly module, all indirect calls in the generated modules can be replaced by direct calls.

 - A dead-code elimination pass could remove unnecessary words from the WAForth core.

+Instead of compiling the resulting module to native, it can also be used in e.g. the web environment.